Date, Time, and Location

 Middle School Media and Design Competition

-Students in Grades 6-8 from local school districts will compete at an annual event that highlights students’ computer knowledge and application skills.
+Students in Grades 6-8 from local school districts will compete for the 2023 event that highlights students’ computer knowledge and application skills.

-Projects in the following categories will be displayed and judged at this year’s Regional Middle School Media and Design Competition:
+Projects in the following categories will be presented and judged at this year’s Regional Middle School Media and Design Competition:

 - Digital Movie